giga-sec/gigaSec-Tech-Notes/3. Notes/MOC Obsidian.md

     For example: `foo OR bar` will find all notes that contain either of those words, they don't have to be in the same note. `foo -bar` will find all notes that contain `foo`, but not if they also contain `bar`.

--   Parenthesis can be used to group boolean operations.
+-   Group boolean operations by parenthesis
         For example `((a OR b) (c OR d))`.
         Useful when crafting complex searches to make sure things happen in the order you want.

 ### Search operators
 Some operators allow nesting queries using parenthesis,